nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to view students (UC1)
 2.  tApp displays the list of students
-3. User requests to add a student contact
+3. User requests to add a student
 4.  tApp adds the student

     Use case ends.